JakeC007/JakeC007.github.io/aboutme.md

         I am expecting to finish my PhD in spring 2027.
 My work sits at the intersection of research, law, and policy, and I am interested in positions across academia, industry, and government where that combination is an asset.
-        If you are working on children's privacy, AI safety for youth, or usable privacy more broadly, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
+        If you are working on childrens' privacy, AI safety for youth, or usable privacy more broadly, I would love to <a href="mailto:jchanen1@uchicago.edu">hear from you</a>.
       </p>